 One word of warning though – don’t go crazy with image Alt Text.
-I’ve found that Google can actually penalize you for ‘keyword stuffing’ if you have too many over-optimized images.
+I’ve found that search engines can actually penalize you for ‘keyword stuffing’ if you have too many over-optimized images.

-In other words, if you have 100 images in your blog post with identical ‘natural wedding photographer’ Alt Text, there’s a chance Google may think you’re trying to play dirty with your SEO.
+In other words, if you have 100 images in your blog post with identical ‘natural wedding photographer’ Alt Text, there’s a chance search engines may think you’re trying to play dirty with your SEO.

 I’d recommend adding keyword rich Alt Text to a handful of images only.
 You’ll see the green light in Yoast when you’ve got this balance right.